 |By the end of||GPA||Courses

-Eligibility for federal, state, and/or institutional aid will be subject to the standards noted above and the State Aid Guidelines.
+Eligibility for federal aid will be subject to the standards noted above.
+State aid is subject to the State Aid Guidelines for academic progress.

-Students may have to take courses at their own expense in order to regain eligibility for federal, state, and/or institutional aid.
+Students may have to take courses at their own expense in order to regain eligibility for federal aid.
 Those who wish to take courses at another institution should seek approval from the registrar in advance since not all courses may be transferable.
 Grades from courses taken at other institutions are not transferable and therefore cannot affect the GPA for academic progress standards.

 Note: Federal and institutional aid will be suspended for any student(s) convicted of violating any federal or state drug possession or sale law.